 5.4 State License Grant to Contractor.
 The State hereby grants to Contractor a limited, non-exclusive, non- transferable license (i) to use the State's (or individual agency’s, department’s or division’s) name, trademarks, service marks or logos, solely in accordance with the State’s specifications, and (ii) to display, reproduce, distribute and transmit in digital form the State’s (or individual agency’s, department’s or division’s) name, trademarks, service marks or logos in connection with promotion of the Services as communicated to Contractor by the State.
 Use of the State’s (or individual agency’s, department’s or division’s) name, trademarks, service marks or logos will be specified in the applicable Statement of Work.
 Contractor is provided a limited license to State Materials for the sole and exclusive purpose of providing the Services.

-6. Third Party Components.
-At least 30 days prior to adding new Third Party Components, Contractor will provide the State with notification information identifying and describing the addition.
-Throughout the Term, on an annual basis, Contractor will provide updated information identifying and describing any Approved Third Party Components included in the Software.
+6. Intentionally Omitted.

 7. Intellectual Property Rights